matchyc/matchyc.github.io/_news/sra-nips-workshop.md

 related_posts: false
 ---

 "RetrievalAttention: Accelerating Long-Context LLM Inference via Vector Retrieval," has been accepted for an oral (spotlight) presentation at the NeurIPS 2024 ENLSP Workshop. <u><font color="red">Best Paper</font></u>.
 [Paper](https://huggingface.co/papers/2409.10516).
+This paper is accepted at NeurIPS 2025 Main Track in September 2025.

 <!-- ---<span style="color:red">some **This is Red Bold.** text</span>